GuilhermeGustavoWeber/GuilhermeGustavoWeber/README.md

 👋 Hi, I’m @GuilhermeGustavoWeber

 👀 I’m always looking to learn more and improve my skills in programming and related technologies.
-  - In the future, who knows, I would like to become a game developer and create and share my own stories.
+  - In the future, who knows, I would like to become a game developer, create and share my own stories.

 🌱 Currently, I’m taking two courses:
   - A degree in Computer Science at Unimax College in Indaiatuba-SP | Expected completion in 2026;